 Which roads will be utilised for machinery and traffic during the construction phase?

 The Project is located adjacent to a major highway.
 Site entry will be from the highway through direct linking local roads and into the site.
 The impact on local road networks will be ameliorated through construction traffic planning.

 Typically, for this type of development a Traffic Management Plan to manage the construction traffic must be prepared in consultation with the relevant government departments prior to the commencement of construction works.

 How much glint and/or glare will be emitted from the panels and will this be monitored?

-A Glint and Glare Analysis for the Project with regards to roads, railway and adjacent dwellings has been undertaken to inform the design and development application.
-The Glint and Glare Analysis will be available on this project website and the State Commission Assessment Panel website.
+A Glint and Glare Analysis for the Project with regards to roads and adjacent dwellings has been undertaken to inform the design and development application.
+The Glint and Glare will be available on this Project website and the State Commission Assessment Panel website.

-How will the Robertstown Solar Project affect my property value?
+How will the Bungama Solar Project affect my property value?

 The issue of property value is an extremely complex one with fluctuations in price being subject to a vast number of factors – many of which are subjective, such as the amount of light, access to services, the condition of houses or improvements, views, amenity of the local area and the availability of infrastructure servicing such as electricity.

 It is important to highlight that the Project will not preclude any future uses of either the subject properties or surrounding properties.
 The proposed solar facility does not alienate the use of any surrounding properties, nor impose encumbrances on the adjoining properties.